Let's Talk About Sex: Music video

-The accompanying music video for "Let's Talk About Sex" directed by Millicent Shelton and designed by visual artist and designer Ron Norsworthy, starts in a black-and-white scene with a girl turning on a radio and listening to the song.
+The music video for "Let's Talk About Sex", directed by American director Millicent Shelton and designed by visual artist and designer Ron Norsworthy, starts in a black-and-white scene with a girl turning on a radio and listening to the song.
 Then she starts kissing her boyfriend and scenes of Salt-n-Pepa and other couples kissing and hugging are shown.
 Next the video colorizes when Salt-n-Pepa are shown dancing.
 Another version of the video has a scene in which a skeleton is shown after the word 'AIDS' with a stamp saying 'censored' in its mouth.